npgsql/doc/doc/logging.md

 Level defaults to `NpgsqlLogLevel.Info` (which will only print warnings and errors).
 You can also have log levels and connector IDs logged.

+## Statement and Parameter Logging

+Npgsql will log all SQL statements at level Debug, this can help you debug exactly what's being sent to PostgreSQL.

+By default, Npgsql will not log parameter values as these may contain sensitive information.
+You can turn on parameter logging by setting `NpgsqlLogManager.IsParameterLoggingEnabled` to true.

 ## NLogLoggingProvider (or implementing your own)

 The following provider is used in the Npgsql unit tests to pass log messages to [NLog](http://nlog-project.org/).